deepakseshadri/download-finviz-data/README.md

 # download-finviz-data

-www.finviz.com has a wealth of information about US Equities that is available on their website.
+www.finviz.com has a wealth of information about US Equities that is available on the "screener" section of their website.
 They have 68 different metrics for each symbol and they cover pretty much all of US Equities.
 This project scrapes that information from their site and stores it in CSV format.

-I have written this code such that only one session is established to their site per run so the load on their server is minimal.
+I have written this code such that only one session is established to their site per run so the load on their server is minimal and doesn't trigger the access limit from each IP.
 I intend to keep it this way.
+Yes, it could be parallelized to have it finish in a fraction of the current runtime but the site blocks access when you cross a certain access threshold.

 Running it once a day, after market close, should be more than enough as data is not updated